 "Wow, that must've been rough!"
 Konata commented.
 "Glad that didn't happen here, or else everything I worked so many hours to buy would've gone to waste."

 "Kagami-san," Miyuki started.
-"Did you find anything out about those things?"
+"Did you find anything out about those objects?"

 "Now that you mention it, I didn't, but I did send out a whole bunch of emails.
 Y'know, to see if anyone else got them." said Kagami.
 "Guess I should've remembered to check them before going to bed."
 She then faced Konata.
 "Say, would it be okay if I borrowed your computer for a sec?"